-Although its origins are unclear, it has been accepted that sweet potato is a root crop from Central America and the South Pacific islands, where it is believed that the first wild tuber-bearing populations were domesticated and consumed.
+Although its origins are unclear, it has been accepted that sweet potato is a root crop from Central America and the South Pacific islands, where the first wild tuber-bearing populations are believed to have been domesticated and consumed.

 Sweet Potato Medicinal Properties

 - Key constituents Beta-carotene, phytoceramides, sucrose, starch

 - Ways to use Capsules, Food, Powder

 Health Benefits of Sweet Potato